EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Explicit nonces N_U, N_V chosen freshly and anew with each session by U and V, respectively.

-* Computationally independent keys derived from the ECDH shared secret and used for different directions and operations.
+* Computationally independent keys derived from the ECDH shared secret and used for encryption of different messages.

 EDHOC also makes the following additions:

-* Negotiation of key derivation, AEAD, and signature algorithms:
+* Negotiation of key derivation, encryption, and signature algorithms:

-   * U proposes one or more algorithms of each kind.
+   * U proposes one or more algorithms of the following kinds:
+       * 	HKDF
+       *  AEAD
+       *  Signature verification
+       *  Signature generation

-   * V selects one algorithm of each kind, and additionally proposes an array of signature algorithms.
+   * V selects one algorithm of each kind

-   * U selects and uses one signature algorithm.

 * Transmission of application defined extensions.